Michael K. Williams: 1994-2001: Early career and acting-debut

-The Wire
+2002-2008: Breakthrough with The Wire

 Williams gained recognition as an actor for his portrayal of Omar Little in The Wire, which began filming in 2002.
 The character was based on Donnie Andrews, along with other crime figures in Baltimore.
 Williams received the part after a single audition, at the encouragement of writer Ed Burns.
 He was told that the character was slated to appear in just seven episodes and expected him to be killed by the end of the first season.
 However, creator David Simon stated that they always planned to keep the character as part of the continuing ensemble should the show be renewed beyond one season.

 For his portrayal of Omar, Williams was named by USA Today as "one of ten reasons they still love television".
 The magazine praised Omar for his uniqueness as a character, and Williams for bringing wit and humor to the portrayal.
 Omar has been named as one of the first season's richest characters, a Robin Hood of Baltimore's west side projects.
 The Baltimore City Paper named the character one of their top ten reasons not to cancel the show and called him "arguably the show's single greatest achievement".
 In 2007, he was nominated for an NAACP Image Award for Outstanding Actor in a Drama Series for his role as Omar.

 Williams pursued the role because he was intrigued by Omar's contradictory nature.
 He felt Omar's popularity stemmed from his honesty, lack of materialism, individuality and his adherence to his strict code.
 He felt that the role has been a breakthrough in terms of bringing attention to him and getting further roles.
 Williams received both positive and negative reactions to Omar's homosexuality and felt that he was successful in challenging attitudes and provoking discussion with the role.
 In 2008, then-U.S. Senator Barack Obama cited The Wire as his favorite television show, and called Omar his favorite character.
 About Omar, Obama said, "That's not an endorsement.
 He's not my favorite person, but he's a fascinating character ... he's the toughest, baddest guy on the show."